 Certificates are issued with a subject Distinguished Name (DN) that complies with ITU X.500 standards.
 Some certificates may have a null subject DN if it includes at least one alternative name form that is marked critical.
-Policies on certificate field and extension information are specified in a separate Certificate Profile document or technical specification of the program.
+Policies on certificate field and extension information are specified in the relevant CP, Certificate Profile document or technical specification of the program.